Direct links to:

 How can Ukrainian nationals seeking protection fund their stay in Switzerland?

-All persons with protection status S may take up work (incl. self-employment) without having to wait.
+All persons with protection status S may take up work (incl. self-employment) if they have a permit to do so from the appropriate cantonal authority.
+There is no waiting period.
 Persons with protection status S receive social welfare support from the canton to which they have been assigned if they cannot support themselves independently.
 This support covers the basic needs of daily life in Switzerland and can take the form of benefits in kind (accommodation, food, hygiene articles, etc.) and/or money.
 The canton is responsible for organising social welfare support.